SPARC-FAIR-Codeathon/aqua/README.md

 1) It does not account for nearby words.
 E.g.: when a word is misspelled.

 2) The result display is primitive.
 E.g.: Limited result filtering, or matched text results are not highlighted.

+## About AQUA

+AQUA is an application that aims at improving the search capabilities of the [SPARC Portal](https://sparc.science/).
+In particular, we are looking to make the search engine smarter at reading and understanding user input as search keywords.
+We also enhance the result display feature of the SPARC Portal by making it more user-friendly and providing users with more sophisticated result filtering and sorting options.
+Our end goal is to improve exponentially the visibility of the SPARC datasets.
+This in turn will benefit the SPARC community as a whole since their datasets will be more discoverable for reuse and subsequent collaboration.
+This project was created during the 2021 SPARC FAIR Codeathon.

 ## Our solution